microsoft/BotFramework-WebChat/README.md

 Sample chat app for the [Microsoft Bot Framework](http://www.botframework.com) using the [DirectLine](http://docs.botframework.com/sdkreference/restapi-directline/) API.

+You can easily play with a recent build using [botchattest](https://botchattest.herokuapp.com)

 ## How real is this?

 Rapidly-evolving proof of concept.
 Not currently supported or in any way production-ready.
 Questions and comments to [billba@microsoft.com](mailto:billba@microsoft.com).
 Please don't submit pull requests unless we have previously discussed it.